Curved accretion disks around rotating black holes without reflection symmetry: Geodesic equations, circular motions, and ISCO

 The disk property is highly related to the locations of the inner edge of the disk.
 The most simplest and common assumption is that the inner edge of the disk is determined by the ISCO of the black hole.
 The ISCO is the location where the circular orbit is marginally stable in the radial direction.
 Outside the ISCO, the particles can maintain stable quasi-circular motions and gradually spiral inward.
 On the other hand, after the particles cross the ISCO, the circular motions are radially unstable and they start to plunge into the black hole.

 To identify the ISCO, we consider small perturbations $\delta r$ and $\delta\theta$ away from a circular orbit and obtain the following equations of motion:

 where $\Omega_r$ and $\Omega_\theta$ are two epicyclic frequencies.
 They can be obtained numerically once $y_c$ and $r_c$ are solved using the method introduced in the previous subsection.
 Then, we identify the radial locations where $\Omega_r=0$ for a given set of $a$ and $\epsilon$.
-In FIG.~\ref{fig.iscover}, we show the contours of constant ISCO (black solid curves) in the parameter space of $(a,|\epsilon|)$.
-It can be seen that for a fixed value of spin $a/M$, a non-zero $|\epsilon|$ shrinks the radius of ISCO, rendering the moving particles more likely to get close to the central black hole.
+In FIG.~\ref{fig.iscover}, we focus on the prograde orbits and show the contours of constant ISCO (black solid curves) in the parameter space of $(a,|\epsilon|)$.
+It can be seen that for a fixed value of spin $a/M>0$, a non-zero $|\epsilon|$ shrinks the radius of ISCO, rendering the moving particles more likely to get close to the central black hole.
+The retrograde ISCOs are stretched by the deviation parameter, but the effects are largely suppressed hence not shown here.
 In this figure, we also calculate the polar angle $y_c$ on the ISCO.
 The contour of constant $|y_c|$ is shown by the dashed red curves, from left to right with $|y_c|=0.1$, $0.2$, and $0.3$.
 In addition, the purple dashed curve, which starts from the point $(a/M,|\epsilon|)\approx(0.943,0)$, stands for the parameter space in which the ISCO is located on the ergosurface.
 Furthermore, as we have mentioned in the previous section, for a given spin $a$ and if $|\epsilon|>\epsilon_{\textrm{sin}}$, naked singularities would start to appear from one of the poles.
 The magenta curve shows this critical value $\epsilon_{\textrm{sin}}$, i.e., Eq.~\eqref{epsiloncritical}, in the parameter space.
 Above this magenta curve, the naked singularity always appears somewhere outside the event horizon.
 For example, the thick blue curve refers to the parameter space in which the ISCO is located on the naked singularity.
 Therefore, for the whole accretion disk to be well-defined, we shall exclude the parameter space on the right of this thick blue curve.

 Finally, our numerical results show that there is no vertical instability for circular orbits around the Kerr-like black hole.
 In fact, for a fixed spin value $a$, we find that the deviation parameter $|\epsilon|$ would increase $\Omega_\theta^2$, which is already always positive for Kerr spacetime.